 Yuri, which literally means a lily in Japanese, suggests lesbian including a woman who likes women or the relationship between them in varying degrees in anime.
 Its opposite word is Yaoi which describes the anime theme of a man who likes men and is also known as Boys Love in Japanese.

-▽Check out the list of best new anime series released in 2022, too!▽
+▽Check out the list of best new anime series and movies released in 2023, too!▽

 Did you learn the essential anime words?
 You will see and hear those anime keywords in many anime and manga from now on and will understand what they mean easily.
 Enjoy your favorite anime again with this anime words dictionary!

 Anime, which means Japanese animations, is one of the most famous Japanese pop cultures.
 It has got more popular as a ge[…]

 Anime has been one of the most popular movie categories all over the globe lately.
 A great number of anime come to the b[…]